intentionalDisaster99/2025-ACM-Hackathon/README.md

 It is our entry for the UAH 2025 ACM Hackathon.

 ## How can I use it?
-If you have an adroid device, then we should soon have a release on the GitHub you can download and use!
+If you have an android device, then check the releases page!

 ## Features
 What all can it do?